Glossary

 Balance Transfer

-Example: Transfer $8,000 from a 22% card to a 0% card for 12 months; you dodge about $1,600 in interest if you pay it off in time.
+Example: Transferring $8,000 from a 22% APR card to a 0% APR card for 12 months could save approximately $1,600 in interest if the balance is paid off within the promotional period.

 Synonyms: balance migration, rate switch.